 Approach 3: Data-Driven ROI Comparison

-This approach focuses on measurable business outcomes and works best for executive audiences.
+This approach focuses on measurable business outcomes and works best for executive audiences who need to justify spend or make build-vs-buy decisions.

 When to use this approach